 Qualify your international applicants with face-to-face video interviews

-When spoken English ability and non-cognitive skills are difficult to measure and verify, a growing number of schools are turning to face-to-face video interviews as an efficient, secure way to evaluate Chinese applicants.
+When spoken English ability and non-cognitive skills are difficult to measure and verify, a growing number of institutions are turning to face-to-face video interviews as an efficient, secure way to evaluate Chinese applicants.

 Who we are